JohnLCaron/rlauxe/docs/cases/CorlaCountyAudits.md

 satisfied with the cost and benefits.

-Here is an example from the "targeted plus important contests" scenario, the column labeled **nmvrsConsistent** is the number of samples needed for each county.
-These reflect whether the county has close contests, not the size of the county:
+Here is an example from the "targeted plus important contests" scenario, the column labeled **nmvrsConsistent** is the number of samples needed for each county (these reflect whether the county has close contests, not the size of the county):

 <img src="../images/CorlaCountyView.png" alt="Corla County View">